NetJagaimo/advent-of-code-2019/README.md

-"It may be pretty awful solution, lol"
+It may be pretty awful solution, lol

+Using Node.js